MoleMan1024/audiowagon/docs/faq.markdown

 When connecting a USB drive for the first time the app walks through all the directories on the USB drive and extracts *metadata* from all audio files (i.e. artist, album, title, year etc.).
 This information is written into a database stored in the car.
-This process will take some time (a couple of minutes for 10000 files)
+This process will take some time (a couple of minutes for 10000 files).

 When connecting the same USB drive again, the app will again go through all directories and all files but will check the last file modification date.
 If the file has been modified, it will re-read the metadata of that file.
 If not, it will